koopthekoopa/wii-ipl/README.md

 # Wii Menu Decompilation [![Discord Server][discord-server-badge]][discord-server-link]
 [discord-server-link]: https://discord.gg/hKx3FJJgrV
 [discord-server-badge]: https://img.shields.io/discord/727908905392275526?color=%237289DA&logo=discord&logoColor=%23FFFFFF
 This work in progress repository aims to a full 1:1 decompilation of version 4.3 of the Wii Menu.
-Currenty supported versions: 4.3U (USA)
+Currenty supported versions:
+- 4.3U (USA)

 This repository requires a WAD of the Wii Menu.

 ## Dependencies
-**TODO: build for Mac OS**
+**TODO: Build for Mac OS**
 The following dependencies are required to build the decompilation:

 - Git (optional)